atlas-runtime/atlas-guides/setup_atlas.md

 * **atlas-worker**:  Stripped down-optimized JavaScript interpreter packed inside the SGX enclave.
 It setups a trusted end-to-end trusted communication channel with the client and then starts handling and executing offloading requests within the enclave.
 Code that may tamper or compromise enclave\'s confidentiality and integrity is stripped from the interpreter such as system-calls, calls to the untrusted part of the application or signals.

-* **quickjs**: JavaScript Interpreter that runs on the client device.
+* **atlas-qjs**: JavaScript Interpreter that runs on the client device.
 It is an enhanced version of [QuickJS](https://bellard.org/quickjs/quickjs.html) with native networking and cryptographic capabilities and other `atlas` features.

 ## What next?
 * Configurable Scheduler and rules